GLP-1 Muscle Loss Isn’t the Whole Story

 Your Body Has Three Types of Muscle (And They Adapt Differently)

-When people talk about lean muscle, they usually mean the kind you build at the gym, but your body actually has three types of muscle:
+When people talk about lean muscle, they usually mean the kind you build through resistance training, but your body actually has three types of muscle:

 - Cardiac muscle – this is your heart.
 It beats and pushes blood through your body 24/7, whether you think about it or not.
 Things like walking, cycling, swimming, or steady-paced movement make your heart stronger and more efficient.
 Over time, it can pump more blood with each beat and doesn’t have to work as hard at rest.